DotLYHiyou/BlackoutGames/README.md

 ## Features

 - A wide variety of unblocked games and apps.
-- Integrated search engine for easy navigation.
+- Integrated proxy to navigate the internet freely
 - Hosted on Netlify, Vercel, and Cloudflare Pages.

 ## Topics